We are supporting with

 Using broader ‘systems methods’ and mātauranga Māori to improve nutrition for kids

-Led by Professor Boyd Swinburn, and based on previous work, this project will work with communities and rangatahi in the Hawke’s Bay to improve children’s nutrition in collaboration with schools, whanau, food providers and community agencies.
+Led by Professor Boyd Swinburn, and based on previous work, this project worked with communities and rangatahi in the Hawke’s Bay to improve children’s nutrition in collaboration with schools, whanau, food providers, and community agencies.

 Studying the impact of fish oil during pregnancy on childhood development